scipy-conference/scipy_proceedings/papers/smcquay/smcquay.rst

 :math:`q_{linear}(\Xi)` and the recently calculated value of :math:`f(\Xi)` are used to solve equation :ref:`qbaker` for :math:`q(\Xi)`.

+..
 The interpolation function in smbinterp dynamically constructs the numpy arrays required to solve equations :ref:`qlinear` and :ref:`qerror` from the input geometry (simplex :math:`\triangle R`, extra points :math:`S_k`, and the destination point :math:`\Xi`) and then calculates the solution to the linear systems using numpy.linalg.solve.

+There exist known limitations to this least squares-based interpolation method.
+First a change in vertex stencil will generally yield a discontinuity in interpolation results.
+While this property makes this method insufficient for graphical applications, it has been shown to yield sufficiently accurate results to be used in engineering applications [Bak03]_, [Gal06]_.

-However, while solutions to the linear system in equation :ref:`qlinear` are well-behaved, certain vertex configurations can lead to a singular system of equations in equation :ref:`qerror`.
-These pathological vertex configurations occur when more than :math:`m-2` of the extra points lie on one extended edge of the simplex :math:`\triangle R` [Bak03].
+Secondly, while solutions to the linear system in equation :ref:`qlinear` are well-behaved, certain vertex configurations can lead to a singular system of equations in equation :ref:`qerror`.
+These pathological vertex configurations occur when more than :math:`n-1` of the extra points lie on one extended edge of the simplex :math:`\triangle R` [Bak03]_.
 If this occurs, the covariance matrix :math:`B^TB` will be singular, the solution will not be unique, and the error approximation will not generally aid in improving the interpolation.

-In the current implementation the default behavior of smbinterp is as follows: the LinAlgError exception raised by the attempted solve of a singular system is caught and a solution is found via the pseudo inverse, using numpy.linalg.pinv.
-However, this behavior is configurable, and the end user may choose to either simply discards the higher-order terms and return only the linear interpolation or alternatively require that a LinAlgError is thrown when a pathological vertex configuration is encountered.

 Extension of this method into three dimensions is non-trivial, and is explained in depth in [McQ11]_.
 A pattern exists to define any error approximation